aniketalshi/BlockChain/README.md

-### BlockChainGO : Simple Blockchain implementation in Go.
+### BlockChain : Simple Blockchain implementation in Go.

 (Inspired by **Ivan Kuznetsov's** blog on "Building blockchain in Go")